Rolv-Apneseth/ps-typer/README.md

 # speed-typer

 A program to test the speed at which you can type.
 Choose a mode, type out the text and be told your average w.p.m. and your accuracy.
-The program can also keep track of your daily and all-time highscores.
+The program can also keep track of your daily and all-time high scores.
 Have a look at the statistics window after a couple of days and see on a graph how you're progressing in terms of wpm.

 ## What I learned